-It's possible to copy ebooks to your Kindle device for testing, but the only reliable method is to use the Kindle Previewer application.
+It’s technically possible to copy ebooks to your Kindle device, but the only reliable testing method is to use the Kindle Previewer application.
 This simulates the different Kindle devices and apps on a Mac OS or Windows PC.

 The rest of this page is for reference only.